GlitchLinux/WINDOWS-SOFTWARE/README.md

 A comprehensive tool for downloading essential Windows software from a curated collection.
 Choose from three convenient launch methods.

-## ⚠️ IMPORTANT LEGAL DISCLAIMER

-**THE DEVELOPERS OF THIS UTILITY TAKE NO RESPONSIBILITY FOR:**
-- Any licensed software that may be present in the repository
-- Any cracked/pirated software that users may add through contributions
-- Legal consequences from software misuse
-- System damage from downloaded software

-**BY USING THIS TOOL, YOU ACKNOWLEDGE THAT:**
-1. You are solely responsible for verifying software licenses
-2. Some tools may require separate legal licenses
-3. The maintainers merely provide download links, not software ownership

 ## 🚀 Launch Options

 ### Method 1: EXE Launcher (Recommended)